Bangladesh women's national football team: Golden era (2021–present)

-However since the 2024 tournament, relations between some players and Butler worsened.
-In February 2025, a group of players led by Sabina Khatun boycotted a training camp demanding Butler's resignation.
+However, since the 2024 tournament, relations between some players and Butler worsened.
+In February 2025, a group of players led by Sabina Khatun boycotted a training camp, demanding Butler's resignation.
 The Bangladesh Football Federation (BFF) intervened and offered new contracts to players of the national team.
 The dispute was resolved by late March 2025.

-In June–July 2025, Bangladesh took part at the 2026 AFC Women's Asian Cup qualifiers.
+In June–July 2025, Bangladesh took part in the 2026 AFC Women's Asian Cup qualifiers.
 The team secured qualification for the 2026 AFC Women's Asian Cup, their first ever for the continental tournament.

 Team image

 Colours

-The Bangladesh national football team plays in bottle green shirts and dark red shorts embedded.
-Also with red and green stripes.
-Green and red are the historic national colours of Bangladesh, originating from the national flag of Bangladesh.
-The red represents the sun rising over Bengal, and also the blood of those who died for the independence of Bangladesh.
-The green stands for the lushness of the land of Bangladesh.
-The current Bangladesh away jersey is completely diametric to the regular one.
+The Bangladesh national football team plays in bottle green shirts and dark red shorts, with the away kit as the opposite.
+These national colours of Bangladesh are also represented on the Flag of Bangladesh.

 Home stadium

-The Bangladesh women's national team plays their home matches at the National Stadium, Dhaka & Bir Sherestha Shaheed Shipahi Mostafa Kamal Stadium.
+The Bangladesh women's national team plays their home matches at the National Stadium, Dhaka, and Bir Sherestha Shaheed Shipahi Mostafa Kamal Stadium.

 Media coverage

-Bangladesh's both home and away matches are broadcast live on Bangladesh Television & T Sports.
+Bangladesh's both home and away matches are broadcast live on Bangladesh Television and T Sports.

 Rivalries

 India

-Bangladesh has developed a competitive and closely watched regional rivalry with the India, especially in the context of the SAFF Women's Championship.
+Bangladesh has developed a competitive and closely watched regional rivalry with India, especially in the context of the SAFF Women's Championship.
 For much of the 2010s, India maintained dominance in the fixture, defeating Bangladesh in the final of the 2016 SAFF Championship and again in the semi-final of the 2019 edition.
 However, a turning point came during the 2022 SAFF Women's Championship, when Bangladesh defeated India 3–0 in the group stage—marking their first-ever victory over India in senior women's football and ending India's 24-match unbeaten streak in the SAFF competition since its inception in 2010.
 Bangladesh went on to win the 2022 SAFF title, defeating Nepal 3–1 in the final, becoming champions for the first time.
 This rivalry has paralleled the rapid rise of Bangladesh's women's football team.
 While India still leads in overall head-to-head results, Bangladesh's growing competitiveness and historic 2022 win have made this rivalry one of the most anticipated fixtures in South Asian women's football.